Iogsotot/reveal-presentation-2020Q3/presentation.md

 Of course, it was nEcessary to find a way to avoid such an expensive and in-elegant behavior when changing data on a page.
 #### Slides 3.2 - 3.3
-The solution to exactly this problem was proposed by React - this solution was the virtual(вирчуал) DOM, which allows you to implement control over DOM elements.
+The solution to exactly this problem was proposed by React - this solution was the virtual DOM, which allows you to implement control over DOM elements.
 Now virtual Dom is used not only in React, but also in Vue.js.
 #### Slide 4
 Before we move on to a more detailed study of virtual Dom, it is necessary to say a few words about Shadow DOM, because sometimes these concepts get confused in people's heads.